r3trofitted/r3trofitted.github.io/_steel_vellum/3-meet-bruenor.md

   ```

 Ruby makes it easy to hide implementation details – the objects we create and manipulate – behind a friendly DSL, but I
-think that it would be unwise to go this way, at least for now.
+think that it would be unwise to go this far, at least for now.
 Yes, we're aiming for a great API, just like we'd be
 aiming for a great UI if we were building an app, but we should try to start with simple things.
 The block form would
 only be an extra indirection around the creation and subsequent use of a `CharacterCreation` object; the argument-less
 block form would only hide said object behind `instance_eval`‘s, etc. These layers of syntactic sugar would surely taste